 What is Freight Audit and Payment and Why is it Important to your Supply Chain?

 One out of every four freight bills contains an error that could affect your company’s bottom-line.
-In fact, here at LTX, we catch over 300 errors a day in our client’s invoices.
+In fact, here at Redwood Logistics, we catch numerous errors a day in our client’s invoices.
 These errors would often go unnoticed and uncorrected without a daily manual freight audit by the company and their staff.

 Manual auditing and payment is time-consuming and often requires additional administrative staff time.
 For companies who lack these resources, they can save time and money by outsourcing Freight Audit and Pay through a Third Party Logistics (3PL) company.

 In this article, we will explain exactly what freight audit and pay is and why it’s critical to making your supply chain successful.